-The twitter backchannel moves quickly, if you are sitting in the audience with a laptop or iPad (a device where you can consume and contribute very quickly – phones are a lot slower in this regard) the conversation is reacting in as close to realtime as possible with only seconds passing from a speaker making a point or displaying a slide and feedback appearing upon it.
+The twitter backchannel moves quickly, if you are sitting in the audience with a laptop or iPad (that is, any device where you can consume and contribute very quickly - phones are a lot slower in this regard) the conversation is reacting in as close to realtime as possible with only seconds passing from a speaker making a point or displaying a slide and feedback appearing upon it.

 Again, where the speaker is informative or entertaining you see a feedback loop of positivity - someone tweets quickly and a slew of people retweet the original or add further comment.
 Ben Schwarz' presentation on Thursday had a lot of this - he was making some fairly controversial statements about the W3C and as it was delivered well he received an immense amount of "yes I agree" style responses.
 The audience was onside and he turned that into action by illustrating how he stopped bitching and started doing - launching the HTML 5 spec for Web Authors during his presentation, possibly the most highly shared piece of content of the conference.
 We had to follow his actions with our own.